pfeinman/Project-1/README.md

 ## Known Bugs / Unsolved Issues

-# Collision Detection
+### Collision Detection
-- Due to 8 faulty collisions detected during initialization, player starts with 92% HP...
+- Due to 8 faulty collisions detected during initialization, player starts with 92% HP.

-- Current collision detection logic means that the faster you move, the less damage you take...
+- Current collision detection logic means that the faster you move, the less damage you take.

 ## Icebox / Future Plans
-- Implement lasers... pew pew.
+- **Refactor code to be object oriented**
+    - Use async programming instead of overly liberal applications of  `setTimeout`.
+- **Implement lasers**
+- Expand collision detection to include other objects besides `obstacles`.
-- Add particles on collision
+- Add particles on collisions
-- Animate start and end splashes.
+- Handwrite GLSL vertex and fragment shaders.
-- Custom GLSL shader for ship's booster/engine.